 Cancer Treatment Centers of America is a national network of five accredited cancer hospitals.
 Their podcasts take ample advantage of the many expert voices to cover cancer types, diagnoses, treatments, and important issues like genomic testing and clinical trials.

 This nonprofit seeks to improve the lives of people living with and surviving breast cancer by providing support and information.
 Their podcast series covers topics such as the uncertainties of living with triple-negative breast cancer, making healthy diet decisions after cancer, and the latest news in cancer care.

-This brief series of podcasts is produced by The Cornell Program on Breast Cancer and Environmental Risk Factors.
+The Cornell Program on Breast Cancer and Environmental Risk Factors produces this brief series of podcasts.
 Each episode explores the connection between environmental chemicals and breast cancer.
-In addition to the scary news about what everyday objects and products could be contributing to breast cancer, the Breast Cancer-Estrogen Connection provides helpful information on how these dangers might be avoided.
+In addition to the unsettling news about what everyday objects and products could be contributing to breast cancer, the podcasts provide helpful information on how these dangers might be avoided.

 This series of inspiring personal stories of cancer warriors and survivors is good medicine for anyone whose life has been turned upside down by a cancer diagnosis, whether you’re the patient or a loved one.